falis64/MongoDB-Research/README.md

 # Why is MongoDB popular?
 What is it’s history?

 MongoDB is popular because of its scalability, flexibility, and performance.
 It can handle large amounts of unstructured data and is well-suited for modern web applications that require fast and easy data access.
+It has also become popular because it makes it easy for developers to store, manage, and retrieve data when creating applications with most programming languages.

+MongoDB came around to provide a solution To provide a solution for the problems of scalability and agility that they were facing at DoubleClick.

 # Make a diagram to show MongoDB architecture for storing data.